 Credit card debt is bad because it’s expensive and it’s often not for something that will benefit you for many years.
 It’s also usually a sign that someone is living beyond their means, which is a polite way of saying you’re stealing from your future self.

 If you did nothing else but avoid paying interest on a credit card, you’d be farther ahead than your peers who do.
-The average household has over $6,000 of credit card debt totalled $986 billion in the first quarter of 2023!
+According to the Federal Reserve Bank of New York, Americans’ total credit card debt totalled $986 billion in the first quarter of 2023!

 Let’s say that was around $6,000 per family… if you made minimum 4% monthly payments ($240) on a $6,000 balance with an 18.9% interest rate, it would take you 33 months and cost you nearly $1,700 in interest to pay it off.

 If instead you invested that $52 a month in an index fund earning 8% per annum for just 5 years – you would have over $3,800.

 That’s how ugly credit card debt can be.

 How does the Prime Directive apply?
 When you take on debt, you’re taking on an obligation to pay back that debt with interest.
-If you rack up credit card debt, you’ve committed your future funds, each month, to the credit card company.
+If you rack up credit card debt, you’ve spent tomorrow’s money.
+You’ve committed those dollars to the credit card company.

 You would be far better to find ways to save up for your purchases so you aren’t obligated yourself to a company with such a high price tag.